ialbert/plac/README.txt

 ::

- $ easy_install -U plac
+ $ pip install plac

 which will install the module on your system (and possibly argparse too, if it is not already installed).
-Notice that Python 3 requires the easy_install version of the distribute_ project.

 If you prefer to install the full distribution from source, including the documentation, download the tarball_, unpack it and run